quommit/coldbar/README.md

 # lta
-Locate low-temperature land areas using NFC data and PostgreSQL
+Locate low-temperature land areas using NetCDF data and PostgreSQL